🏎️ Audi TT (1998–2023) – History, leather colors, engine variants & equipment

 Mk2 (8J, 2006–2014)

-Colors: Silk Nappa two-tone (silver, magma red, signal orange with black), Fine Nappa black, Alcantara/leather black, Impulse leather black (ZM) & Chennai-Braun (TZ).
+Colors: Silk Nappa two-tone (silver, magma red, signal orange with black), fine nappa black, Alcantara/leather black, Impulse leather black (ZM) & Chennai-Braun (TZ).

 Audi exclusive: Alabaster White, Magnolia, Sand Beige, Havana Brown, Cognac, Saddle Brown, Chestnut Brown, Jet Grey, Palace Blue, Crimson Red.